-- 1 Tap the Setup (1) icon on the sidebar. - 2 Tap Main Channel BW to set the main channel bandwidth and input the value sing the on-screen keyboard.
+- 1 Tap the Setup ( - 2 Tap Main Channel BW to set the main channel bandwidth and input the value sing the on-screen keyboard.

 You can also tap the rectangle with value under the chart screen and input the value using the on-screen keyboard.